aaevans03/startup/README.md

 ## WebSocket Deliverable

 For this deliverable, I added a websocket to the backend and frontend, so that whenever a user submits a load, the timer for that load is automatically started on other users' screens.

+*Note: because of time constraints, I deployed this on top of my login deliverable before it was graded.*

 - **Backend listens for WebSocket connection** - Implemented
 - **Frontend makes WebSocket connection** - Implemented